mfl28/HackAssembler/README.md

 .\HackAssembler.exe path\to\filename.asm
 ```
 ## Running the tests
-If you built the program including the unit-tests (i.e. using `-D BUILD_TESTS=ON`), then these can be run from within the `build`-directory by doing the following:
+If you built the program including the unit-tests, then these can be run from within the `build`-directory by doing the following:
 #### Linux
 ```bash
 ctest -V